Last Updated on May 2, 2023

 |All other spending||1||1%|

 Falling into the Rewards Canada "Travel Points" category in our annual credit card rankings means the points earned are part of the credit card's semi-proprietary reward program, in this case Scene+ and not a totally separate co-brand program like Aeroplan or AIR MILES.
 For the vast majority of Canadians this is a good thing since you are not bound by the restrictions and limitations that frequent flyer programs and programs like AIR MILES put on flights and in fact you are not limited to only flights but any travel.
 This card falls into the book any travel anywhere category of Travel Points cards which means you don't have to redeem via Scene+ Travel.
-All you have to do is book your travel whether it be aircanada.com, westjet.com, expedia.ca or anywhere else including your trusted travel agent and when that charge shows up on your statement you simply call up Scotia or go online and redeem points against the charge.
+All you have to do is book your travel on your own, whether it be aircanada.com, westjet.com, expedia.ca or anywhere else including your trusted travel agent and when that charge shows up on your statement you simply call up Scotia or go online and redeem points against the charge.

 Points are redeemed at a rate of 100 points for $1.
 That is the beauty of this card and many like it, you don't have to have the full amount of points to begin to enjoy the rewards and you have complete control and flexibility of who you book with!
 If you buy an airline ticket for $600 and have 30,000 points you can choose to redeem those points for a $300 credit which means your flight only cost $300.
 You also get 12 months after the travel charge posts to your account to redeem points so you can continue to pay off that vacation with points up to a year after!
 There aren't too many card programs in Canada that give you that amount of time to redeem after the fact.
 Another benefit of this' book travel on your own' is you can be on vacation and buy travel on the card (say a rail ticket) and then redeem points when you get home.
-It can't be done with cards that don't have this feature such as the BMO Rewards World Elite Mastercard since you need to redeem the points ahead of time.
-Essentially the Scotiabank Passpost Visa Infinite Card falls into the category of most flexible travel rewards cards.
+It can't be done with cards that don't have this feature since you need to redeem the points ahead of time.
+Essentially the Scotiabank Passpost Visa Infinite Card falls into the category of one of the most flexible travel rewards cards.

 There are also non-travel redemption options in the Scene+ program.
 Probably the second most popular after travel would be their Points for Credit option which is essentially a cash back option.
 This works in the same vain as the travel rewards option although with a different redemption rate.
 Basically you can apply points to receive a cash back credit on a non-travel charge.
 The redemption rates are as follows: